 Chicken in dog and cat food

-Yarrah are using a fair amount of chicken in their products; more than any other types of meat.
+Yarrah is using a fair amount of chicken in its products; more than any other types of meat.
 Chicken is a more sustainable choice than, for example, beef.
 Approximately three kilograms of feed is required to produce one kg of chicken, while on average 5 to 6 kg is required to produce one kg of beef (this does not apply to animals that are entirely fed on grass, like the ones that Yarrah imports from Uruguay).
 Dogs and cats love chicken meat.
 This, on top of the high quality of other ingredients in our products, guarantees the good acceptance.

 Organic chicken farm

 The organic chicken farm is Arthur’s first stop.
 Here, they are working with the slow-growing broiler chicken breed JA757.
 The farm consists of an indoor area with outdoor access and a ‘winter garden’, as the covered outdoor area is called.
 This allows the chickens to freely move inside and outside the sheds.
 The farm has two sheds, measuring 600 sq.m. each.
 Outside, each chicken has an average space of about 4 sq.m.
 In all, there are about 9600 chickens, with hens and roosters in equal numbers.
 As he makes his call, Arthur also checks the feed source.
-The chicken feed is produced by the farmer himself and is one hundred per cent organic, with half of the ingredients bought locally.
+The chicken feed is produced by the farmer himself and is one hundred percent organic, with half of the ingredients bought locally.

 Organic turkey farm